Gilded Age: Impact on human wellbeing

-Infant mortality was high in the Gilded Age and "the average American lifespan at birth was shorter than at twenty because so many children died in early childhood that a person reaching twenty had on average more years to live than an average baby did at birth."
+Infant mortality was high, and "the average American lifespan at birth was shorter than at twenty because so many children died in early childhood that a person reaching twenty had on average more years to live than an average baby did at birth."

 As immigration increased in cities, poverty rose as well.
 The poorest crowded into low-cost housing such as the Five Points and Hell's Kitchen neighborhoods in New York.
 Overcrowding spread germs; the death rates in big city tenements vastly exceeded those in the countryside.
 Rural death rates began to improve after 1870, but urban death rates did not improve until the 1890s, with African Americans and immigrant city dwellers continuing to suffer from high mortality into the 20th century.
 Different endemic diseases spread in different decades, with Tuberculosis giving way to water-borne and insect transmitted diseases like Malaria and Cholera by the end of the century.

-The environmental and human welfare crises brought on by rapid industrialization led to calls for sanitary reforms, though the effects of sanitation improvements initiated in the Gilded Age would largely not be realized until the Progressive Era.
+The environmental and human welfare crises brought on by rapid industrialization led to calls for sanitary reforms, though the effects of sanitation improvements would largely not be realized until the Progressive Era.
 Some sanitary reforms had unintended consequences.
 For example, the elimination of pigs from cities led to an accumulation of trash in streets on which the animals could no longer scavenge.
-The installation of sewers to service flush toilets in upper and middle class homes led to the pollution of waterways and brought an end to urban fisheries, which were a major source of nutrition for the urban poor.
+The installation of sewers to service flush toilets in upper and middle-class homes led to the pollution of waterways and brought an end to urban fisheries, which were a major source of nutrition for the urban poor.

 A failure to extend the impact of sanitary reforms to the poor further blunted their success.
 The construction of tenements to house the growing urban working class "concentrated all the maladies of the poor" and compounded the effects of the urban environmental crisis on human health.